getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ## Step 5 - Breaking it Down

-Please read over the code in the `base.html.twig` file to try to understand what is going on.
+Please read over the code in the `base.html.twig` file in order to better understand what is happening.
 There are several key things to note:

 1. A `theme_config` variable is set with the theme configuration.
 Because Twig doesn't work well with dashes, to retrieve variables with dashes (e.g. `config.themes.my-theme`), we use the `attribute()` Twig function to dynamically retrieve the `my-theme` data from `config.themes`.